 The hours normally wasted in the Berlin S-Bahn turned into a completely different experience when I started listening to audiobooks and courses in history and philosophy.
 Average traveling time per week: 10 hours.
 Around 480 hours per year!
 Why not invest some of that time in something more useful?

 If you ever took driving lessons: it’s the same idea.
 Regular practice does the trick.

 Imagine what you can achieve in a year if you spend two hours every week on learning something new?

 Nr.
 4: “I’m not in China.
 How can I learn Chinese?”

 It’s a common belief that you have to be immersed in the language to make progress.
 Although not all immersion leads to proficiency, in general, language learners do boost their abilities significantly during their stay in the target language country.
 But that doesn’t mean it’s the only way.

 Whatever you do, you should always prepare yourself for the real thing.
-If you are not in China right now, maybe you are planning to go their at some point and you’ll prepare yourself for that as good as you can.
+If you are not in China right now, maybe you are planning to go there at some point and you’ll prepare yourself for that as good as you can.

 Nr.
 5: “I’ll never understand Chinese culture anyway”